jjasghar/jjasghar.github.io/_posts/2017-08-08-using-the-cookbook-generator-as-soon-as-possible.md

 categories: vmware chef sysadmin
 ---

-Something I've started to discuss more often then not is the idea of using a [cookbook-generator][docscookbook] sooner then later.
+Something I've started to discuss more often is the idea of using a [cookbook-generator][docscookbook] sooner then later.
 Unfortunately, if you start too soon, it can cause some significant confusion to a newbie Chef user.
 My post here is going to do the best I can to explain why you should and give you a clear